loiclabache/Labache_2022_AO/readme.md

 Using twin and family data from the Human Connectome Project, we provide evidence that atypical **language dominance is associated with global shifts in cortical organization**.
-Individuals with atypical language organization exhibited corresponding hemispheric differences in the macroscale functional gradients that situate discrete large-scale networks along a continuous spectrum, extending from unimodal through association territories.
-Analyses revealed that both language lateralization and gradient asymmetries are, in part, driven by genetic factors.
+Individuals with atypical language organization exhibit corresponding hemispheric differences in the macroscale functional gradients that situate discrete large-scale networks along a continuous spectrum, extending from unimodal through association territories.
+Analyses reveal that both language lateralization and gradient asymmetries are, in part, driven by genetic factors.
 These findings pave the way for a deeper understanding of the origins and relationships linking population-level variability in